tiborkubik/Public-transport-system/README.md

 # Public-transport-system
 A GUI application which provides information about public transport.

 Implemented as a project to IJA/2019L course

-YOLO